andrei-zgirvaci/blog/ckmuommx200kf5us18ygj6r27.md

-## How to write a strong Software Engineering Résumé in 2021! 📝
+## How to write a strong Software Engineering Résumé! 📝

 In one of my [previous posts](https://blog.andreizgirvaci.com/4-year-startup-failed-going-freelance), I have mentioned that I will touch upon how to create a résumé for your next job and today I am gonna guide you through how to do just that! 😁